 Visit the JW Lees website.

 Brewing up a storm since 1997.
 The Marble Brewery is a microbrewery based in the heart of Manchester, UK.
 Specialising in modern classics, innovative cask beer, and revitalising historic British styles, Marble focuses on putting quality first whilst defying trends.
-At the helm is Head Brewer, James Kemp, who is set to celebrate the brewery's 20th birthday in style with a series of collaboration projects, new brews and by bringing back a few cult-classic recipes.
+At the helm is Head Brewer, Joseph Ince, who took over from James Kemp earlier this year after arriving from Magic Rock.

 The brewery was originally housed in the rear of The Marble Arch Inn, and comprised of a four-and-a-half-barrel plant which was found between a rear store room and the pub cellars.
 Installed by Brendan Dobbin, former proprietor of the West Coast Brewing Company, the copper and hot liquor tank were situated behind glass observation windows, where curious drinkers could view their beer being created.
 The fermenters and conditioning tanks were housed in the cellars below.